SalesTim/tech-hub/src/app/_post/2020-07-25-deep-dive-microsoft-teams-client.md

 ![Microsoft Teams client calling stacks](/img/blog/teams-client-calling-stacks.png)

-Some articles were written relaying these new infos, but maybe the only article that really tried to delve into the details is [Under the Hood of the Microsoft Teams Desktop Application](https://blog.thoughtstuff.co.uk/2017/04/under-the-hood-of-the-microsoft-teams-desktop-application/) written by a Microsoft MVP for Microsoft Teams [Tom Morgan](https://www.thoughtstuff.co.uk/).
+Some articles were written relaying this new info, but maybe the only article that really tried to delve into the details is [Under the Hood of the Microsoft Teams Desktop Application](https://blog.thoughtstuff.co.uk/2017/04/under-the-hood-of-the-microsoft-teams-desktop-application/) written by a Microsoft MVP for Microsoft Teams [Tom Morgan](https://www.thoughtstuff.co.uk/).
 This is a good starting point, but I'm pretty sure we can go further.

 In this article, we'll discover how to access part of the Microsoft Teams client source code and see what we can learn from it.